-- 1. Are licensed, certified or registered by the state to practice independently (without direction or supervision). - 2.
-Have an independent relationship with the organization.
-An independent relationship exists when the organization directs its members to see a specific practitioner or group of practitioners, including all practitioners whom member can select as primary care practitioners. - 3.
-Who provide care to members under the organization's medical benefits.
+- 1. Practitioners who are licensed, certified or registered by the state to practice independently (without direction or supervision); - 2.
+Practitioners who have an independent relationship with Empire - An independent relationship exists when Empire directs its Members to see a specific practitioner or group of practitioners, including all practitioners whom a Member can select as primary care practitioners; and - 3.
+Practitioners who provide care to Members under Empire's medical benefits.